Last Updated: 2/6/23 | February 6th, 2023

-Hostels today aren’t the hostels you found ten years ago.
-They are way nicer and offer a lot more amenities!
+In short, hostels today aren’t the hostels you found ten years ago.
+They are way nicer, cleaner, and offer a lot more amenities and activities.

-To help you plan your trip, here is my list of the hostels in Europe that I like the most.
+To help you plan your trip, here is my list of the best hostels in Europe.
 If you don’t want to read the longer list below, the following hostels are the best in each category:

 Best Hostel for Solo Female Travelers: Goodnight Hostel